David-L-Roberts/GCP_Sim_Python/README.md

 ## To Do
-- log serial received messages
+- log serial received messages (non code messages)
+- switching speed
+  - Fixed time
+  - Distance and Speed
+- Dynamic Speed control
+  - Fit equation to curve and adjust accordingly
+  - OR, Fixed / manual segments with different speeds
 - periodically check that arduino connection is healthy
+- Manual Switching control

+- Read test cases from json file

--
+- Convert to .exe